 I was a bit surprised at how it was significantly more compact than the Milestone.
 Once again at the newborn setting the difference in front to back space was minimal — maybe an inch.
 But at the most upright recline angle with the headrest extended the Sequel was 3.5 inches more compact front to back than the Milestone.

-The Sequel is not nearly as compact as the Extend2Fit when installed rear facing.
+The Sequel is not nearly as compact as the Extend2Fit 3-in-1 when installed rear facing.
 The Sequel’s dark blue recline range on the recline indicator is smaller than the Extend2Fit’s.
 Families hoping to install the Sequel rear facing in a tiny subcompact car should opt for the Extend2Fit instead.

 Installing the Sequel forward facing was also straightforward.
 The lower anchors can be used until the child weighs 45 pounds.
 To move the lower anchor strap to the forward belt path the cover must be partly removed however it is not too difficult.
 The strap on the child’s left must be pulled completely to the other side then it slides up along the frame before threading back.
 The design makes it nearly impossible to twist or thread improperly though, which helps prevent misuse.